msokalski/delabella/README.md

 ![Example](sample.png)

 ## NEW!!!
-Added exact arithmetic (crude-xa) as option, you can enable it adding globally (see `delabella.h` for details on how is this handled)
+Added exact arithmetic (crude-xa) as option, you can enable it by adding globally
 ```
 #define CRUDE_XA
 ```
+(see `delabella.h` for details on how is this handled)
 ## Adding new interactive sample builds
 - delabella-sdl2
 - delabella-xa-sdl2 (this one requires crude-xa to be cloned inside delabella dir)